arinachubyr/ratatype/README.md

 # Repository Structure

 1. index.html: The main HTML file with the webpage layout.
-2. js/: Directory containing JS file
+2. js/: Directory containing JS files.
 3. img/: Directory for images used in the project.

 # Running the Project